csiro/cmextremes-xb2xbg/README.md

 ### Overview
 Python script to convert XBeach parameter files for use with XBeach-GPU.
 It can also be used to generate default XBeach-GPU parameters.

+Cyprien Bosserelle is the creator of XBeach-GPU which is available in [GitHub](https://github.com/CyprienBosserelle/xbeach_gpu).
+See also the main [XBeach-GPU](https://cyprienbosserelle.github.io/xbeach_gpu) page for morei information.

 An ordinary (non-"reuse") JONSWAP file listed in an XBeach parameters file will also be converted.
 A directional spread coefficient can be specified to be used in the converted JONSWAP file.
 Any bathymetry file with `.z` suffix will be replaced with `.dep`.
 In addition, sea-level and wind boundary files will also be copied to the specified output location.

 Requires Python 3.7 or higher and the param library.